Mendelian randomization: Definition

-To ensure that the first core assumption is validated, Mendelian randomization requires characterized associations between genetic variation and exposures of interest.
-These are usually sourced from genome-wide association studies though can also be candidate gene studies.
+To ensure that the first core assumption is validated, Mendelian randomization requires strong associations between genetic variation and exposures of interest.
+These are usually obtained by selecting variants identified as associated with the exposure in genome-wide association studies though can also be through using variants with a well understood function that influences the exposure.
 The second assumption relies on there being no population substructure (e.g. geographical factors that induce an association between the genotype and outcome), mate choice that is not associated with genotype (i.e. random mating or panmixia) and no dynastic effects (i.e. where the expression of parental genotype in the parental phenotype directly affects the offspring phenotype).

 Statistical analysis

-Mendelian randomization is usually applied through the use of instrumental variables estimation with genetic variants acting as instruments for the exposure of interest.
+Mendelian randomization is currently generally applied through the use of instrumental variables estimation with genetic variants acting as instruments for the exposure of interest.
 This can be implemented using data on the genetic variants, exposure and outcome of interest for a set of individuals in a single dataset or using summary data on the association between the genetic variants and the exposure and the association between the genetic variants and the outcome in separate datasets.
 The method has also been used in economic research studying the effects of obesity on earnings, and other labor market outcomes.

 When a single dataset is used the methods of estimation applied are those frequently used elsewhere in instrumental variable estimation, such as two-stage least squares.
 If multiple genetic variants are associated with the exposure they can either be used individually as instruments or combined to create an allele score which is used as a single instrument.

 Analysis using summary data often applies data from genome-wide association studies.
 In this case the association between genetic variants and the exposure is taken from the summary results produced by a genome-wide association study for the exposure.
 The association between the same genetic variants and the outcome is then taken from the summary results produced by a genome-wide association study for the outcome.
 These two sets of summary results are then used to obtain the MR estimate.
 Given the following notation: